Choosing a Nonprofit Name: Seven Common Mistakes and How to Get it Right

 Mistake #5: Choosing a Nonprofit Name Without Involving The People You Serve

-Additionally, involving the people you serve can also help build trust and credibility with your community.
+Additionally, involving the people you serve can help build trust and credibility with your community.
 By demonstrating that you value their input and perspectives, you can show that your organization is committed to centering their needs and interests.

 Mistake #6: Choosing a Nonprofit Name by Committee